Project-Books/book-project/.github/ISSUE_TEMPLATE/generic_template.md

 ---
-name: Blank template
+name: Generic template
-about: Use this blank template rather than GitHub's
+about: Use this template if the others are not suitable
 title: ''
 labels:
 assignees: ''